Skip to main content

 • Language: English

-The second edition of Complications in Neuroanesthesia offers an extensive examination of the complications associated with neuroanesthesia practice, emphasizing both new and ex… Read more
+Complications in Neuroanesthesia, Second Edition offers an extensive examination of the complications associated with neuroanesthesia practice, emphasizing both new and existi… Read more

 Description

-The second edition of Complications in Neuroanesthesia offers an extensive examination of the complications associated with neuroanesthesia practice, emphasizing both new and existing challenges in the field.
+Complications in Neuroanesthesia, Second Edition offers an extensive examination of the complications associated with neuroanesthesia practice, emphasizing both new and existing challenges in the field.
 This updated edition introduces critical topics such as locked-in syndrome, cerebellar mutism syndrome, delirium, awareness, memory loss, perioperative stroke, and coma, alongside established complications like brain herniation, hydrocephalus, and seizures.
 Each complication is meticulously examined in separate chapters, detailing the pathophysiology, mechanisms, diagnosis, treatment, and prevention strategies.
-This book also addresses cardiovascular issues, including stunned myocardium and malignant hyperthermia, as well as fluid and electrolyte disturbances like glucose dysregulation and post-dural puncture headache.
-Written in a standard format for quick reference, this resource provides invaluable insights into the perioperative management of neurosurgical and neurologic patients.
-Additionally, it includes real-life case scenarios that challenge readers to diagnose potential complications, making it a practical tool for trainees, clinicians, and researchers in neurosurgery, neurocritical care, and neurology.
-By highlighting preventable mishaps, this edition aims to enhance the safety and efficacy of neuroanesthesia practice.
+This book also addresses cardiovascular issues, including stunned myocardium, as well as fluid and electrolyte disturbances like glucose dysregulation and conditions like post-dural puncture headache, malignant hyperthermia and reperfusion injury.
+Written in an accessible format for quick navigation, this resource provides invaluable insights into the perioperative management of neurosurgical and neurologic patients.
+This book is a practical tool for trainees, clinicians, and researchers in anesthesia, neuroanesthesia, neurosurgery, neurocritical care, and neurology.
+By highlighting preventable mishaps, this edition aims to enhance the safety and efficacy of neuroanesthesia and neurocritical care practice.

 Key features